mikeal/hashrpc/README.md

 All messages, including control messages, are hash addressed.

-All hash addresses are either multihashes or CIDs.
+All hash addresses are CIDs.

 # Protocol